 We’ve got PTA groups all across the country crusading against violent music and television because it encourages teens to kill themselves, but it’s not the music or the movies or the video games.
 Our media is a reflection of our society.
 Our rates of mental health issues are through the roof—why wouldn’t our media represent that?

 In the East, this is common knowledge.
 Here, in the West, it’s a rumour, at most.
 We must stop believing everything we think.
 That is the only sane solution.
 That is how we prevent suicide.
 That is how we solve our building mental health crisis.
-And, until we start teaching people to do this on a mass scale, we’ll see more tragedies like Robin and we’ll be left wondering what happened while most of the world shakes their heads at us.
+And, until we start teaching people to do this on a mass scale, we’ll see more tragedies like Robin and be left wondering what happened.

 Lesson #4: We must take care of our minds